avis-md/avis/docs/Reference/Analysis/scripting.rst

 Scripting Reference
 ===================

-This section describes the requirement for extending the Analysis framework.
+This section describes the requirements for extending the Analysis framework.

 General
 -------